symbolicdata/symbolicdata.github.io/Resources.markdown

 #### Main project

-We manage the following resources:
+Within the main project we manage the following resources:

 -   This Web site for background information and informal descriptions
     -   A [poster](http://symbolicdata.org/Uploads/overview-poster.pdf) displays the overall structure and embedding of the project